clarkbw/addon-pathfinder/docs/toolbarbutton.md

 <!-- contributed by Erik Vold [erikvvold@gmail.com]  -->

-The `toolbarbutton` API provides a dead simple way to create [toolbar buttons](https://developer.mozilla.org/en/XUL/toolbarbutton), which can perform an action when clicked.
+The `toolbarbutton` API provides a simple way to create [toolbar buttons](https://developer.mozilla.org/en/XUL/toolbarbutton), which can perform an action when clicked.